An equivariant PPV theorem and Paschke-Higson duality: Application to equivariant Paschke duality

 \section{Application to equivariant Paschke duality}

 As an application of our equivariant version of the PPV theorem, stated in Theorem \ref{GequivVRiso2}, we now prove the Paschke-Higson duality theorem in this context.
 We assume in this section that the proper $\Gamma$-space $Z$ is {\underline{cocompact}} and endowed as before with the $\Gamma$-equivariant metric $d$ so that closed balls are compact subspaces of $Z$, said differently the metric space $(Z, d)$ is proper.
-Recall that $A$ is a proper $\Gamma$-algebra over $Z$ and that we have assumed that $C_0(Z)$ maps inside the multipliers of $A$ itself.
+Recall that $A$ is a proper $\Gamma$-algebra over $Z$ and that we have assumed that $C_0(Z)$ maps {inside $A$ itself}.
 Recall from \cite{BR2}, that associated with the proper metric space $Z$ and a proper action of the groupoid $G=X\rtimes \Gamma$ on the $C^*$-algebra $C(X, A)$, we can define the $G$-equivariant Roe algebras, which will be denoted as $D^*_\Gamma(X, A; \ell^2\Gamma^\infty\otimes H)$ and $C^*_\Gamma(X, A; \ell^2\Gamma^\infty\otimes H)$ associated with a given ample $\Gamma$-equivariant representation of $A$ in $H$.
 The first one is the closure of the space of pseudo-local $\Gamma$-invariant operators, while the second one is the ideal in the first one composed of those operators that are moreover locally compact.
 The quotient algebra is denoted as $Q^*_\Gamma(X;(Z,\ell^2\Gamma^\infty\otimes L^2Z))$.

 Let us recall the precise definitions which are the immediate generalizations of the ones given in \cite{BR1} and \cite{BR2} when $A= C_0(Z)$.
 Let $(H, U)$ be a unitary Hilbert space representation of $\Gamma$ together with an ample $\Gamma$-equivariant representation $\pi$ of $A$.
-This is equivalent to the datum of a $G$-equivariant {$C(X)$}-representation $\hat\pi$ of {$C(X, A)$}.
 Recall that any adjointable operator $T$ of $ \maL_{C(X)} (C(X)\otimes H)$ is given by a $*$-strongly continuous field $(T_x)_{x\in X}$ of bounded operators on $H$.
 An adjointable operator is $G$-equivariant, if the field $(T_x)_{x\in X}$ satisfies the relations

 The space of $G$-equivariant adjointable operators is denoted as usual $\maL_{C(X)} (C(X)\otimes H)^\Gamma$.
 Recall also from the previous section the notion of propagation of a given operator with respect to the $C(X)$-$\Gamma$-equivariant representation $\hat\pi$ of $C(X, A)$.
 We denote by $D^*_\Gamma (X, A; H)$ and $C^*_\Gamma (X, A; H)$ the corresponding Roe algebras as defined in \cite{BR1}, but for our groupoid $G$ and our specific Hilbert $G$-module $C(X)\otimes H$.
 More precisely, $D^*_\Gamma (X, A; H)$ is defined as the norm closure in $\maL_{C(X)} (C(X)\otimes H)$ of the following space